Bio-Inspired Self-Supervised Learning for Wrist-worn Accelerometer Data: Methods

 Given a window $\mathcal{X}_j$, the Transformer produces contextual token embeddings $\{u^n_j\}_{n=1}^{N_j}$ for the movement segments in that window.
 We summarize these embeddings using mean and standard-deviation pooling and concatenate them to form a window-level segment representation $T_j \in \mathbb{R}^{128}$.

-\paragraph{Re-incorporating gravity.} Because our tokenization operates on gravity-reduced acceleration, $T_j$ does not encode static posture and device orientation.
-For downstream linear probing, we re-incorporate the low-frequency residual $g_j$ by low-pass filtering the same raw acceleration stream using the matched cutoff of 0.5 Hz.
-We resample $g_j$ to 300 samples per axis and vectorize it into $\mathrm{flat}(g_j) \in \mathbb{R}^{900}$.
-The fused probe feature is $F_j = [T_j, \mathrm{flat}(g_j)] \in \mathbb{R}^{1028}$.
-Note that this fusion does not add additional information relative to methods that operate on raw acceleration; it simply restores the low-frequency component that is removed when forming gravity-reduced tokens.
+\paragraph{Re-incorporating gravity.} Because our tokenization operates on gravity-reduced acceleration, $T_j$ lacks information regarding device orientation and rotation.
+To address this during downstream linear probing, we re-incorporate the low-frequency residual $g_j$ by low-pass filtering the raw acceleration stream using the matched cutoff of 0.5\,Hz.
+We resample $g_j$ to 300 samples per axis and flatten it into $\mathrm{flat}(g_j) \in \mathbb{R}^{900}$.
+The fused probe feature is thus $F_j = [T_j, \mathrm{flat}(g_j)] \in \mathbb{R}^{1028}$.
+This fusion simply restores the gravitational context discarded during tokenization, maintaining a fair comparison against baselines that process raw acceleration.